pnedev/comparePlus/README.md

 2. Copy the contents of the desired ComparePlus [release](https://github.com/pnedev/comparePlus/releases) zip file into the newly created folder.
 Please use the correct archive version based on your Notepad++ architecture - x86, x64 or ARM64.
 - ComparePlus.dll : The core plugin DLL.
-- ComparePlus sub-folder : Contains the libs libgit2.dll and sqlite.dll needed for the Diff against Git and SVN commands.
+- `libs` sub-folder : Contains the libs libgit2.dll and sqlite.dll needed for the Diff against Git and SVN commands.
 3. Restart Notepad++.